AjayKMehta/setup-machine/README.md

 ## Overview

-Setting up a new Windows machine is painful.
+Setting up a new Windows machine for development is painful.

 This document hopefully alleviates the pain.